A9ERA/fish-feeder-pi-server/API_TESTING_GUIDE.md

 3. **Use jq**: Install `jq` for pretty JSON formatting: `brew install jq` (macOS) or `sudo apt install jq` (Ubuntu)
 4. **Safety First**: Never exceed 300 seconds for any single operation
 5. **Sequential Testing**: Wait for one operation to complete before starting another
 6. **Emergency Stop**: Use relay "all off" command or restart server if needed
+7. **Scheduler Monitoring**: Use `/api/scheduler/status` to monitor background sync operations
+8. **Firebase Verification**: Check Firebase console to verify data sync operations